unforswearing/dued/help.md

 3. **Due Today**.
 If you only needed to add the *time* to a note (specifically, if you had a project due later today), enter `h t`.
 The `h` denotes that you will not be using the day parameter.

-	For example, today is still draging along (`Friday, March 21, 7:00 AM`).
-If you have a project or task that needs to be finished six hours from now, type `h 6`.
+	For example, today is still draging along (`Friday, March 21, 7:00 AM`) and you have a project or task that needs to be finished six hours from now.
+Type `h 6`.
 The script will copy `Today at 1 PM` to your clipboard.

 - Finally, if you find that you need a reminder of the syntax, typing `help` will bring you directly to this page.
 <BR>